FrancescoRisso/PolitoMaterialDownload/SETTINGS.md

 - All the special characters must be escaped by a `\`.
 For instance, in order to have the characters `\`, `'` and `"` you should write respectively `\\`, `\'` and `\"`.
 This applies to any string in any configuration file.

+- In order to navigate folders, you must use the character chosen by your operating system.
+This means that you must use `/` in Linux and macOS, but `\` in Windows (remember to escape it!).

 Here there is a void template:

 ```